Are you thinking about bringing a ball python home?

 This means the animal will be four or five years old before they are considered fully grown.

-These first three or so years will be the fastest rate of growth, but it is interesting to know, these animals will continue to grow after this time, just at a much slower rate.
+These first three or so years will be the fastest growth rate, but it is interesting to know that these animals will continue to grow after this time, just at a much slower rate.

 The hatchling you take home will be approximately 10″ inches and grow rapidly in the first few months.

-The rate of growth will slow slightly after those first few months, but you will not see a real slow down until they are three or so years old.
+The growth rate will slow slightly after those first few months, but you will not see a real slow down until they are three or so years old.